thesudeep/Angular-Locale-Currency-Input/README.md

 # Angular Locale Currency

-This repos is creating a library for angular currency input and also it is showing to use the library
+This repos is creating a library for angular currency input and also it is showing how to use the library

 # Library - LocaleCurrencyInputDirective